 Can I Place My Child for Adoption as a 1-Year-Old?

 If you know that parenting is not possible going forward, you are probably wondering about the process of putting a 1-year-old up for adoption.
 There are several options available to complete an adoption of a child who is already 1 year old, and the process will have differences from a newborn adoption.
 However, there will also be similarities.
 The level of differences and similarities will depend on who you choose to work with when giving a 1-year-old child up for adoption.
 While we specialize in newborn adoptions, we do have information on what it’s like to place a 1‐year‐old for adoption below.

 Working With American Adoptions While Putting a 1-Year-Old Up for Adoption

-Along with all of these practical elements of the adoption process, it’s important for you to know that you will be given the utmost respect and honor by American Adoptions.
-Any mother choosing adoption, whether for a newborn or putting a 1-year-old up for adoption, is making a very difficult choice.
+Along with all of these practical elements of the adoption process, it’s important for you to know that you will be given the utmost respect by American Adoptions.
+Any mother choosing adoption, whether she is putting a newborn up for adoption or putting a 1-year-old up for adoption, is making a very difficult choice.
 We know this choice comes from a place of love, and you will be given the respect you deserve.

 There will also be some differences that come with putting a 1-year-old up for adoption.
 The number of adoptive family profiles you can choose from will most likely be smaller, and there will be unique challenges.
 We’ll get to that in just a minute.